ItaloRAmaral/Trybe-Projects/CEP-Api/README.md

 ### -> What is this project?
-#### This mini project was intended to practice requesting information from an API, in this project VIACEP was used.
+#### This mini project was intended to practice requesting information from an API and showing it in HTML.
+In this project VIACEP API was used.

 ### -> How it works?
 #### We only need to inform the zip code (BR only) in the "CEP" field, and then click on search and the address, city and state will appear below.